Br14n41/asrep-roaster/README.md

 ## Prerequisites

 - Impacket v0.11.0
+- JtR/Hashcat
-- Hashcat
+- Target domain
+- A list of the most likely usernames that could be found in the target AD environment

-- You will need to know the domain and have a list of usernames to run against the target AD environment.
-Enumerate as much as you can in other parts of the network if necessary (HTTP, FTP, SMB, nlockmgr, etc.)
+In our use case the usernames were enumerated in other parts of the network from different services (LDAP, HTTP, FTP, SMB, nlockmgr, etc.).

 ## Usage